zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

 20 should be applied on Niddeusa (1541)

 [APZ 28.3] (#apz28 .3) {#apz28 .3.ref .apz} “The same way for the country”
-Thratharaya tells Nirvana.
+Thratharaya tells Nibbana.
 All editors in a particular house did shout All the indices were conjured, the cravings were depletedIs it that the genitourless, Ninched.
-Heathrow went to the extreme and went to the extreme came to the end, went to the end, came to the end, went to the security came into Sarana, came into sanctuary, went into sanctuary, came into sanctuary, went to soar, went to soar, came to urrum, came to nirvana Got to Nirvana, Heathly was dissipated (in the Great Niddezah (3-7) 6 (ii) Should be applied.)
+Heathrow went to the extreme and went to the extreme came to the end, went to the end, came to the end, went to the security came into Sarana, came into sanctuary, went into sanctuary, came into sanctuary, went to soar, went to soar, came to urrum, came to Nibbana Got to Nibbana, Heathly was dissipated (in the Great Niddezah (3-7) 6 (ii) Should be applied.)
 There is no rebirth.
 “Hull not” is Raghula (Great 15—5 (1) of Niddeesah should be used from Hull.)
 Collect all the fissure Someone named Hull, did this Hull and first of all, Shantha